EXCLUSIVE: Pamela Anderson 'Thrilled' She's No Longer 'Cartoon Character Bimbo' From 'Baywatch' Days — As She Launches 'Serious' Movie Career

 After the death from breast cancer of her friend, make-up artist Alexis Vogel, she decided to appear barefaced on the red carpet.

-Anderson, who has a net worth of $20 million, says: "I was at Paris Fashion Week and just didn't want to sit in a make-up chair for three hours.
+Anderson, who has a net worth of $20million, said: "I was at Paris Fashion Week and just didn't want to sit in a make-up chair for three hours.
 Then I started realising, 'This is really great, I have so much freedom'.
 It has been such a freeing experience not to have to keep up with the Joneses."

 Six-times married Anderson, who now lives in a motel her grandmother once owned on Vancouver Island in Canada, adds: "I mean, I love make-up and glamour and everything, I'm not against it."